Access Control List

 Go to router properties and enable ACL_Status shown below

 Set the ACL properties as per the following screenshot and click on ADD which permits traffic from Wired Node 2 (126.96.36.199) to Wired Node 3 (188.8.131.52) in Router's interface 2

 Similarly Set the following properties and click on ADD which denies traffic from Wired Node 2 (184.108.40.206) to Wired Node 4 (220.127.116.11) in Router's interface 3

 Set the following properties and click on ADD and then ACCEPT which permits traffic from Wired node 3 (18.104.22.168) to Wired Node 4 (22.214.171.124) in Router's interface 3

 Simulate the network and observe the application throughput.

-The throughput for first application is zero, since the ACL blocks traffic flow in Router's 3rd interface
+The throughput for the second application is zero since the ACL blocks traffic flow in the Router's 3rd interface